GSA/Section508.gov/_posts/2018-01-17-blog-Accessibility-Requirements-Tool-is-Live.md

 title: 'Accessibility Requirements Tool (ART) is Live!'
 created: 1516238754
 tags: Announcements Procurement
-description: January 17, 2018 - The Accessibility Requirements Tool (ART) is now live.
+description: The Accessibility Requirements Tool (ART) is now live.
 Read on to learn how the tool can help your federal agency more easily develop and procure accessible technology.
 ---

 The [Accessibility Requirements Tool (ART)][1] is now live.
 Read on to learn how the tool can help your federal agency more easily develop and procure accessible technology.